 We calculated benefits for these members using the reported Average Salary and credited service.
 There were no members reported without Average Salary.
-If credited service was not reported (28 members), we used elapsed time from hire date to termination date (17 members), otherwise we assumed nine years of service.
-If termination date was not reported (12 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
+If credited service was not reported (33 members), we used elapsed time from hire date to termination date (18 members), otherwise we assumed nine years of service.
+If termination date was not reported (15 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
 If the reported termination date occurs prior to the reported hire date, the two dates were swapped.

-There were no members reported without a date of birth.
-There were 5 members reported without a gender; male was assumed.
+There was 1 member reported without a date of birth.
+We assumed a date of birth of July 1, 1976.
+There were 7 members reported without a gender; male was assumed.